-The University of Pittsburgh does not discriminate on the basis of disability, race, color, religion, national origin, ancestry, sex, age, marital status, familial status, sexual orientation, gender identity and expression, genetic information, disability, or status as a veteran.
-The University does not tolerate discrimination, harassment, or retaliation on these bases and takes steps to ensure that students, employees, and third parties are not subject to a hostile environment in the University programs or activities.
+The University of Pittsburgh as an educational institution and as an employer, does not discriminate on the basis of disability, race, color, religion, national origin, ancestry, genetic information, marital status, familial status, sex, age, sexual orientation, veteran status or gender identity and expression in its programs and activities.
+The University does not tolerate discrimination, harassment, or retaliation on these bases and takes steps to ensure that students; employees, and third parties are not subject to a hostile environment in the University programs or activities.
+The University responds promptly and equitably to allegations of discrimination, harassment, and retaliation.
+The University promptly conducts investigations and takes appropriate action, including disciplinary action, against individuals found to have violated its policies, as well as provides appropriate remedies to complainants and the campus community.
 The University is committed to taking prompt action to end a hostile environment if one has been created, prevent its recurrence, and remedy the effects of any hostile environment on affected members of the campus community.